 5. Hiring an incompetent, uncaring, or unethical attorney

 Attorneys, like members of every other profession, can be good or bad.
 The things that make an attorney bad come in three basic areas – competence, concern, and ethics.
-Given that a family law will have your life in his or her hands, it’s not hard to see how having an unethical one can be catastrophic.
+Given that a family law attorney will have your life in his or her hands, it’s not hard to see how having an unethical one can be catastrophic.
 If you have any reason to believe that the attorney you are contemplating using is unethical, run!

 Concern can be judged in various ways.
 If an attorney is inaccessible without an apparent, valid reason, it’s possible that the reason is simple: he or she doesn’t really care about what happens to you.
 In many areas of the law, there are no real emergencies that arise.
 In family law, they arise all the time.
 Find someone that is responsive and cares.